spring-cloud-samples/brewery/acceptance-tests/README.md

 is a normal Gradle project, you can run the tests by simply passing Gradle commands.
 Check the configuration section for more info on how to parametrize the tests.

 When ran in a PR build acceptance tests are placed in a docker container so that they can access the Docker Virtual Network.
 Only then will the tests be able to find and successfully call the Presenting service via service discovery tool.

 ## Configuration

 Check the `io.spring.cloud.samples.brewery.acceptance.common.WhatToTest` to see what exactly you can test.
 In order to execute the those tests you have to provide a system parameter `WHAT_TO_TEST` with the value from that enum.
 E.g.

 ```
-./gradlew test -DWHAT_TO_TEST=SLEUTH
+../mvnw verify -DWHAT_TO_TEST=SLEUTH
 ```

 ### Parameters